10-Year-Old Girl Sexually Assaulted By Five Men – Police Admit To Mishandling The Case, Leaving Offenders Free

 The CBS 2 Investigators recently learned details about another one of these cases.

-A 22-year-old man took the little girl from Chicago across state lines to a home in Gary, Indiana, where he is accused of repeatedly sexually assaulting her.
+A 22-year-old man took the little girl from Chicago to a home in Gary, Ind., where he is accused of repeatedly sexually assaulting her.

 The child had been gone for days when police finally got a tip and traced the suspect’s cell phone number.
 He was eventually arrested – but only on misdemeanor charges.